 The Group is exposed to commodity price risk on its income and assets relating to oil exploration and production.
+The Group carries out sensitivity analyses for internal management purposes to identify possible impacts on future projections.

 Capital management policies

 In managing its capital, the Group and Company's primary objective is to maintain a sufficient funding base to enable the Group and Company to meet its working capital and strategic investment needs.
 In making decisions to adjust its capital structure to achieve these aims, through new share issues or debt, the Group and Company considers not only its short-term position but also its long-term operational and strategic objectives.